katerina-imediate/Basic-API/README.md

 'flask run' or
 'python3 app.py'.
 "This will start a develpment server on http://127.0.0.1:5000.
-API tests are covering all application methods  - Get, Post, Put and Delete, using unnitest library via command 'python3 tests.py'
+API calls are send directly the development server, no mocks are used.
+Tests are using unnitest library, and can be run via command 'python3 tests.py'.